eps696/SDfu/README.md

 Generate a video from the text prompt (make it as detailed as possible!) with **[CogVideoX]** model:
 ```
-python src/cogx.py --frames 101 --loop --dyn_cfg -t "late afternoon light casting long shadows,a cyclist athlet pedaling down a scenic mountain track"
+python src/cogx.py --frames 101 --loop -t "late afternoon light casting long shadows,a cyclist athlet pedaling down a scenic mountain track"
 ```
 Redraw existing video:
 ```
 python src/cogx.py -iv yourvideo.mp4 -f 0.8 -t "decaying metallic sculpture, rusted swirls of iron oxide, jagged edges worn smooth"
 ```
-Continue existing video, using last 12 frames as overlap for further generation (experimental):
+Continue existing video, using last 9 video frames (or 3 in VAE latent space) as overlap for further generation (experimental):
 ```
-python src/cogx.py -iv yourvideo.mp4 --frames 101 --overlap 12 -t "chaotic battle of prehistoric creatures at birtdhay party in a scientific lab"
+python src/cogx.py -iv yourvideo.mp4 --frames 101 --overlap 9 -t "chaotic battle of prehistoric creatures at birtdhay party in a scientific lab"
 ```
 Generate a video from a directory of images with 50 frames between keyframes (very experimental):
 ```
 python src/cogx.py -im yourimagedir --fstep 50 -t "decaying metallic sculpture, rusted swirls of iron oxide, jagged edges worn smooth"
 ```
-NB: Generation of longer sequences is obviously abnormal use of the CogX model, and often leads to degraded quality and leaked stock watermark appearance, so use it with care.
-It's more recommended to achieve necessary length by prolonging previous video pieces in a few 49-frames steps.
+NB: Generation of longer sequences is an abnormal use of the current CogX model, and often leads to degraded quality and leaked stock watermark appearance (especially with image-to-video model), so use it with care.
+Option `--rot_emb` (recalculate positional embeddings for full length) may give better temporal consistency but deteriorated image quality.
+More reliable way to achieve necessary length may be to prolong previous video pieces in a few 49-frames steps.
+You can also try `--dyn_cfg` option for text-to-video generations (works better for shorter pieces).

 Generate a video from a text prompt with **[AnimateDiff]** motion adapter (may combine it with any base SD model):
 ```